Dems rush to blame Trump for anti-Semitic violence

 "We must all come together to fight, confront, and eradicate the evil scourge of anti-Semitism," Trump said.

-Trump also condemned anti-Semitism after the 2018 mass shooting at the Tree of Life synagogue in Pittsburgh, stating, "anti-Semitism and the widespread persecution of Jews represents one of the ugliest and darkest features of human history."
+Trump also condemned anti-Semitism after the 2018 mass shooting at the Tree of Life synagogue in Pittsburgh, stating, "Anti-Semitism and the widespread persecution of Jews represents one of the ugliest and darkest features of human history."

 Earlier this month, Trump signed an executive order that would cut federal funding to colleges and universities that don't curb anti-Semitism against Jewish students.